ncct-mibi/etc/README.md

 **File:** `bin/mergefq_name.R`
 **Required:** `stringr`
-Sometimes, you get `fastq` files which are split by lane, that is, the sequences from one sample are split in several different directories and files.
+Sometimes you get `fastq` files which are split by lane, that is, the sequences from one sample are split in several different directories and files.
 This is the default behaviour of Basespace, or if the `bcl2fastq` was executed without the `--no-lane-splitting` option.
 The file structure in such cases might look like this:

 ```
 ├── 201903MW-125089967